SFDR Disclosures

 Wellington Partners is convinced that responsible investment not only creates a closer alignment of objectives among investors, investee companies and society at large, but also leads to enhanced and more sustainable financial returns in the long run.
 Understanding ESG risks and opportunities can be critical when assessing a company’s value and addressing ESG risks systematically after investment can act as an important lever to add value to Wellington Partners’ portfolio.

 Since Wellington Partners makes investments in the life science sector – one of the most regulated industries with high ethical standards – many important ESG issues have always been an integral part of Wellington Partners’ investment considerations.
-Nevertheless, Wellington Partners is committed to further broaden its perspective on ESG in line with stronger societal demands.
+Nevertheless, Wellington Partners is committed to further broadening its perspective on ESG in line with stronger societal demands.
 Therefore, with the support of independent and external ESG advisors, Wellington Partners has established a customized ESG framework and respective processes.

 ESG Framework & Processes